yahayuta/draponquest/README.md

 ### Features

 - **Classic RPG Gameplay**: Explore maps, interact with NPCs, and engage in battles
+- **NES Dragon Quest-style World Map**: An expansive world map featuring diverse tile types (plains, mountains, towns, castles, bridges, swamps) and an Alefgard-like layout, encouraging exploration.
 - **Score System**: Each time you move, your score increases by 1.
 Try to get the highest score by surviving and exploring!
 Your total score is shown on the game over screen.
 - **Retro Graphics**: Preserved original GIF sprites and tile graphics
 - **Command System**: Traditional menu-based interaction system
 - **Save/Load System**: Save your progress and continue later
 - **Modern Controls**: Keyboard-based navigation adapted for desktop
 - **Cross-Platform**: Runs on Windows, macOS, and Linux
-- **English Test Script**: All in-game test dialogue is now in English
+- **English Test Script & Comments**: All in-game test dialogue and code comments are now in English, improving readability and maintainability.
 - **Javadoc Documentation**: All main Java files are fully documented
 - **Debug Logging**: Console output for all major game logic (for developers)
 - **Improved Movement**: Player starts in a walkable area; movement logic fixed
 - **Battle System**: HP persists between battles, ESC only exits after battle is over
 - **Random Encounters**: 3% chance of monster encounter when moving
-- **Multiple Monsters**: Three different monsters with unique stats and appearances
+- **Multiple Monsters**: Encounter various monsters with unique stats and appearances.
+(Monster parameters have been adjusted to be weaker for a more forgiving experience.)
 - **Balanced Combat**: Reduced monster attack values for fair gameplay
 - **Battle Win Counter**: Track and display the number of battles won
 - **Modern UI**: Clean, centered battle interface with proper spacing